 In keeping with the spirit of the week, Swedish Institute is making massage therapy even more accessible by offering a special promotion of extremely affordable massages through our Massage Therapy Clinic.

 One hour Swedish massages can be scheduled for Sunday, July 18th from 11am-3pm or Saturday, July 24th, from 1:30-5:30pm.
 Those that are interested can email [email protected].
 Session are available for $40 each on a first-come, first-serve basis.
 Proof of full vaccination is required upon scheduling.

 Ericka Clinton, Swedish Institute’s Dean of Massage Therapy, says, “We strongly believe that massage therapy should be accessible to all.
 That’s why we have been training our students for the past 105 years to provide massage therapy to all the people out there who sorely need and can benefit from it.”

 According to the U.S. Department of Labor’s Bureau of Labor Statistics, employment of massage therapists is projected to grow 21% from 2019 to 2029.
-With Massage Therapy remaining as a strong program at Swedish Institute, the college continues to be a large resource for licensed massage therapists.
+With Massage Therapy remaining a strong program at Swedish Institute, the college remains a significant resource for licensed massage therapists.

 “Our mission at Swedish Institute is to provide education that encourages ethically responsible engagement and intentionally prepares our students to be upstanding members of the communities that they will serve as health and wellness professionals,” says Michael Bottrill, President and CEO of Swedish Institute.
 “Providing relief to our surrounding communities through massage, especially coming out of a pandemic, certainly aligns with our mission.”